UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 }'
 ```

 Click here to get file: [diskwarn.sh](https://www.grymoire.com/Unix/Scripts/diskwarn.sh)

+## Mixing quotation marks

-Having two types of quotation marks simplifies many problems, as long as you remember how meta-characters behave.
+Having two types of quotation marks simplifies many problems, as long as you remember **how meta-characters behave**.
 You will find that the easiest way to escape a quotation mark is to use the other form of quotation marks.

 	echo "Don't forget!"
 	echo 'Warning!
 Missing keyword: "end"'

+## Quotes within quotes - take two

 Earlier I showed how to include a quote within quotes of the same kind.
 As you recall, you cannot place a single quote within a string terminated by single quotes.
 The easiest solution is to use the other type of quotation marks.
 But there are times when this is not possible.
 There is a way to do this, but it is not obvious to many people, especially those with a lot of experience in computer languages.
 Most languages, you see, use special characters at the beginning and end of the string, and has an escape to insert special characters in the middle of the string.
 The quotation marks in the shell are **not** used to define a string.
 There are used to **disable** or **enable** interpretation of meta-characters.
 You should understand the following are equivalent:

+%%note: quoations are not used to define strings! %%

 	echo abcd
 	echo 'abcd'
 	echo ab'c'd
 	echo a"b"cd
 	echo 'a'"b"'c'"d"

 The last example protects each of the four letters from special interpretation, and switches between strong and weak quotation marks for each letter.
 Letters do not need to be quoted, but I wanted a simple example.
 If I wanted to include a single quote in the middle of a string delineated by a single quote marks, I'd switch to the different form of quotes when that particular character is encountered.
 That is, I'd use the form

 	'string1'"string2"'string3'

 where string2 is a single quote character.
 Here is the real example:

-$ **echo 'Strong quotes use '"'"' and weak quotes use "'**
+	echo 'Strong quotes use '"'"' and weak quotes use "'
 	Strong quotes use ' and weak quotes use "

 It is confusing, but if you start at the beginning, and following through, you will see how it works.

+%%note: you can switch between quotes on the fly depending on the requirements %%

+## Placing variables within strings

-Change the quoting mid-stream is also very useful when you are inserting a variable in the middle of a string.
-You could use weak quotes:
+**Change the quoting mid-stream is also very useful when you are inserting a variable in the middle of a string.** You could use `weak` quotes:

 	echo "My home directory is $HOME, and my account is $USER"

 You will find that this form is also useful:

 	echo 'My home directory is '$HOME', and my account is '$USER

-Note that the $HOME and $USER variables are not surrounded with double quotes.
-While it might not be a problem in this case, it is recommended that you surround variables with double quotes, in case they contain metacharacters.
+	Note that the $HOME and $USER variables are not surrounded with double quotes. **While it might not be a problem in this case, it is recommended that you surround variables with double quotes, in case they contain metacharacters.**

 	echo 'My home directory is '"$HOME"', and my account is '"$USER"

-When you write your first multi-line *awk* or *sed* script, and discover you want to pass the value of a variable to the middle of the script, the second form solves this problem easily.
+==When you write your first multi-line *awk* or *sed* script, and discover you want to pass the value of a variable to the middle of the script, the second form solves this problem easily.==

 The shell has a very simple syntax for variables:

+## Variables

 	variable=value

-The characters used for variable names is limited to letters, numbers and the underscore character.
+==The characters used for variable names is limited to letters, numbers and the underscore character.
 It cannot start with a number.
-Spaces are important when defining shell variables.
+Spaces are important when defining shell .
 Whitespace (spaces, tabs or newlines) terminate the value.
-If you want whitespace in a variable, it must be quoted:
+If you want whitespace in a variable, it must be quoted==:

 	question='What is the filename? '

+%%important: space terminates the value %%
+%%note: you must quote whitespaces %%

 Multiple assignments can be placed on one line:

 	A=1 B=2 C=3 D=4

 Do not put a space after the equals sign.
 This terminates the value.
 The command

 	a=date

 sets the variable "a" to be equal to "date."
 If you want to set a variable to an empty string, you can simple use

 	a=

 Another way to do this is to explicitly set it to an empty string:

 a=''

 This is recommended, as it makes it clear that you are setting it to an empty string.
 A common error (expecially from people who use the C shell) is to add a space after the equals sign:

 	a= date

 This does **NOT** set the variable to "date".
 It sets "a" to be the empty string, and **executes** the date command.
 The "date" command?
 Yes.
 Which introduces...

+%%note: we can execute multiple commands on the same line.
+Just use spaces 😄 %%

+## A subtle point

-Notice how two commands are executed on one line: the variable is changed, and the "date" program is executed.
+==Notice how two commands are executed on one line: the variable is changed, and the "date" program is executed.
 It is not obvious that this is valid.
-The manual page may not mention this.
+The manual page may not mention this==.
 Even stranger is some commands can be executed, while others cannot.
-The "date" command is an external program.
+The "date" [^6] command is an external program.
 That is, the command is not built into the shell, but is an external executable.
 Other commands are internal command, built into the shell.
 "Echo" and "export" are shell built-in commands, and can follow the variable assignment.
 You might see an environment variable defined like this:

 	VAR=/usr/lib; export VAR

 But the following works just as well:

 	VAR=/usr/lib export VAR

-Some of the built--in commands cannot be on the same line, like "for" or "if."
+Some of the `built--in` commands cannot be on the same line, like "for" or "if."
 The "echo" command does, but it may not do what you think.
 Don't believe me?
 I'll give you an example, and you have to guess what the results will be.
 I suspect that that 99.9999% of you would guess wrong.
 Put on your thinking caps.
+You'll need it.

-You'll need it.**UPDATE - this information gives different results than when I wrote it in 1996.
+`note:` **UPDATE - this information gives different results than when I wrote it in 1996.
 See below**

 Ready?

 What does the following shell commands do?

 	a=one; echo $a
 	a=two echo $a
 	a=three echo $a >$a

 I have to be honest.
 I failed the test myself.
 Well, I got partial credit.
 But I wrote the quiz.

-The first line is simple: "one" is output to the screen.
-The second line behaves differently.
+- The first line is simple: "one" is output to the screen.
+- The second line behaves differently.
 The value of variable "a" is set to "two," but the echo command outputs "one."
-Remember, the shell reads the lines, expands metacharacters, and then passes it to the programs.
-The shell treats built-in commands like external commands, and expands the meta-characters before executing the built-in commands.
+	==Remember, the shell reads the lines, expands metacharacters, and then passes it to the programs.== The shell treats built-in commands like external commands, and expands the meta-characters before executing the built-in commands.
 Therefore the second line is effectively

-a=two echo one
+	`a=two echo one`

+%%important: the shell will first expand the metacharacters and then pass it to other programs %%

 and **then** the command is executed, which changes the value of the variable **after** it is used.

-Ready for a curve ball?
-What does the last line do?
-It creates a file.
+Ready for a curve ball? <mark style="background: #ABF7F7A6;">What does the last line do?</mark> **It creates a file**.

 The file contains the word "two."
 For $64,000 and a trip to Silicon Valley, what is the name of the file that is created?
 For those to thought the answer is "two," I'm terrible sorry, you didn't win the grand price.
 We do have a nice home version of this game, and a year's supply of toothpaste.
 The correct answer is "three."
 In other words

 	echo $a >$a

 is interpreted as

 	echo second >third

-I am not fooling you.
-The variable "$a" has two different values on the same line!
+==I am not fooling you.
+The variable "$a" has two different values on the same line!==

 **2011 Update** - I just tried this on several systems to see what happens.
 On an old Sun system, it behaved as I noted.
 Note that this was the Bourne shell, and not Bash.